rob5300/KV3ParticleUpdater/README.md

 # KeyValue3 Particle Updater for S&Box
 Update old KeyValues3 particle features to new versions for S&Box.

+> [!WARNING]
+> KV3ParticleUpdater has not been updated since Sep 2022 and probably no longer works with modern sbox!

 Made for TF:S2 so may not convert all particle features, but most should be covered.

 Special thanks to [justyn0](https://github.com/justyn0) for his work on working out how to translate many particle features to the S&Box versions.